igorkry/tnt4j-streams/README.md

 </tnt-data-source>
 ```

-As You can see from sample configuration, there are two major configuration elements defined `parser` and `stream`.
+As you can see from sample configuration, there are two major configuration elements defined `parser` and `stream`.
 Because streams configuration is read using SAX parser referenced entities should be initialized before it is used.
 Note that `stream` uses `parser` reference:
 ```xml